fluxcore/fluxcore.github.com/pages/docs/models.md

 -

 By default, the framework implements `illuminate/database` as database backend and uses the `Eloquent ORM` to provide a Model interface.
 You can read the documentation of Eloquent at the [Eloquent ORM documentation page](http://four.laravel.com/docs/eloquent).

 Usage
 -

-To create a Model, you need to create a new file in the `app/model/` directory of the framework, define the model and finally run `composer update` to update the autoload classmap.
+To create a Model, you need to define the model in `app/model/`.
+This path is added to the ClassLoader so everything in there will loaded according to the PSR-0 standard.

 When defining a model, make sure it inherits from the Model class as by default it is an alias to the `Eloquent` model base class.